How to Winterize Your Car

-- First-aid kit, flares and a flashlight (Change the batteries every year).
+- First-aid kit, flares, and a flashlight (Change the batteries annually).

-- Ice scraper, snow brush and small snow shovel.
+- Ice scraper, snow brush, and a small snow shovel.

-- Gloves, hat, warm clothes and a couple blankets.
+- Gloves, a hat, warm clothes, and a couple of blankets.

 - Food and water (check expiration dates every year).

-- Portable air pump that plugs into your vehicles.
+- A portable air pump that plugs into your vehicles.

-If your door is already frozen be careful not to force open the door, you may break the internal mechanisms of the handle or damage the weather-stripping on the door.
-Check all the doors, including the hatch, to see which door is less frozen.
+If your door is already frozen, be careful not to force open the door, you may break the internal mechanisms of the handle or damage the weather-stripping on the door.
+Check all the doors, including the hatch, to see which entry is less frozen.
 Using your hand break the ice around the seal and edges of the opening.
-If that doesn’t work you may need to resort to using a hair dryer or deicer.
+If that doesn’t work, you may need to resort to using a hairdryer or deicer.

-You have a couple options to keep your door locks from freezing.
-You can dip your key into Vaseline and insert it into the lock cylinder and turn it a few times to make sure the Vaseline lubricates the entire lock.
+You have a couple of options to keep your door locks from freezing.
+You can dip your key into Vaseline, insert it into the lock cylinder, and turn it a few times to ensure the Vaseline lubricates the entire lock.
 You can also use WD-40 to do the same.
 The only downfall to this technique is your keys may have some residue on them after being used.

-If the door lock is already frozen use a hold the key with a gloved hand and use a lighter to heat up the key.
-Slowly work it into the lock cylinder and be careful not to force it.
+If the door lock is already frozen, hold the key with a gloved hand and use a lighter to heat the key.
+Slowly work it into the lock cylinder, and be careful not to force it.
 The heated key will melt the ice allowing you to unlock your vehicle.